Surgery obstructions and character varieties: Introduction

 \begin{conjecture} If $T_{a,b}$ and $T_{c,d}$ are nontrivial torus knots, then $Y(T_{a,b},T_{c,d})$ is the result of $r$-surgery on a knot $K$ in $S^3$ if and only if $K$ is an Eudave-Mu\~noz knot and $r$ is its half-integral toroidal slope.
 In particular we must have

 for some integers $l$ and $m$. \end{conjecture}

+Since the initial appearance of this paper, Duncan McCoy has disproved Conjecture~\ref{conj:not-surgery} by showing $Y(T_{3,5},T_{-3,5})$ arises as $226$-surgery on a knot in $S^3$; his proof is given below as Proposition~\ref{prop:L35}.
+The question of precisely which of the other $Y(T_{a,b},T_{c,d})$ can arise by surgeries on knots in $S^3$ remains very interesting.

 On the other hand, Proposition~\ref{prop:surgery-link} says that every $Y(T_{a,b},T_{c,d})$ can be constructed by surgery on a 2-component link.
-It remains a very interesting question to prove, via $SU(2)$ character varieties or otherwise, that a given 3-manifold is not Dehn surgery on any $n$-component link for fixed $n \geq 2$.
+It remains a very interesting open problem to prove, via $SU(2)$ character varieties or otherwise, that some homology 3-sphere is not Dehn surgery on an $n$-component link for any fixed $n \geq 2$ \cite[Problem~3.102(B)]{kirby-list}.